peppe-99/PenetrationTesting-HarryPotterNagini/README.md

 At this point we need to provide the username of the user who has access to the database and the SQL code we want to run.
 In output we will be returned the payload.

-Since we know that there is a database called "joomla", let's try to generate the payload for executing the query:
+Since we know that there is a database called ```joomla```, let's try to generate the payload for executing the query:

 ```sql
 USE joomla; SHOW tables;